 The Georgists gather this year in Pittsburgh, Amer-ica’s erstwhile flagship geonomic city, for the 2001 North American Conference of Georgist Organizations, from Wednesday, August 29 (evening) through Labor Day, September 3, the day after Henry George’s birthday (maybe owing to founder Louis F. Post, Secretary of Labor under President Wilson, being a Georgist).
 The conference theme is “Land and Labor: America’s Lost Legacy.”
 Speakers will address the relationship of rent privatization to: local tax policy, the erosion of wages, the perversion of trade, and the birth of the American labor movement.
 For a full conference schedule, con-tact Sue Walton at firstname.lastname@example.org.
 For best airfares, check www.airtran.com

 For joining thanks to Ronald Rosenberger of Pitts-burgh and for rejoining thanks again to Heather Remoff of Pennsylvania.
 Hope to thank you both in person in September at the annual geoist conference (above).
 Anyone else, if so moved, please contribute dues.
 We’re not yet up to mass mailing or reminding members of when their year is up.
 Instead we make intermittent hints and maybe one big pitch during the season of giving, which should never go out of fashion.

 What you can do

 Visit our website.
 Order an article or three.
 Join!
 Sign up others!
 Persuade foundations to support us.
 Come to a meeting.
 Organize meetings, lobbying, letter-writing campaigns to editors and elected officials.
 Invite us out to present our show.
-Then in your spare time, smile for the camera and run for president.
+Get elected and us ap-pointed to your cabinet.
 Weigh our worth.
 It is on the wings of donations that awareness spreads.
 And the sooner the word gets out, the sooner the world gets well.
 Thanks.